Ben-Bromley/pong-firebase/README.md

 [![](https://img.shields.io/badge/Ben--Bromley/pong-v0.1.0-4a8af0?logo=github)](https://github.com/Ben-Bromley/pong)

 Track you games and scores with fellow players!
-See who is at the time of their game, and who is deep in the gutter!
+See who is at the top of their game, and who is deep in the gutter!

 Watch this space 👀